Silk Purse (Linda Ronstadt album): Background

 Linda Ronstadt had been a member of the folk group the Stone Poneys and they had a top 20 US single with 1967's "Different Drum".
-The groups two other members (Kenny Edwards and Bobby Kimmel) left the Stone Poneys shortly afterward for a quieter existence.
+The group's two other members (Kenny Edwards and Bobby Kimmel) left the Stone Poneys shortly afterward for a quieter existence.
 Capitol Records wanted to still invest in Ronstadt which forced her towards a solo career.
 Because Ronstadt was used to having Kimmel write songs to record, Ronstadt needed songs to record.
 She chose to draw from the catalog of country music which she heard as a child.
 Country would be the musical focus for her first two solo albums at Capitol: Hand Sown ...
 Home Grown (1969) and Silk Purse.

 Recording and content

 Silk Purse was recorded at Cinderella Sound Studios and Woodland Sound Studios.
 Both studios were located in Nashville, Tennessee.
 Ronstadt herself also noted that some of the album was also completed in San Francisco, California.
 The album was produced by Elliot F. Mazer.
-Mazer was part of a group of Nashville session musicians called Area Code 615 which played on Silk Purse.
+Mazer was part of a group of Nashville session musicians called Area Code 615, which played on Silk Purse.
 "It was an unusual sound for the time with an touching emotional quality," Ronstadt later wrote of the recording experience.
 The album was produced between January and February 1970.

 Silk Purse consisted of ten tracks.
 Among the album's new songs was "Long Long Time", which Ronstadt had found from its songwriter Gary White.
 White also wrote the original tune "Nobody's".
 Gene Clark and Bernie Leadon wrote the song "He Darked the Sun" while Paul Siebel wrote the song "Louise".
 The latter track was about a prostitute.
 Other tracks were covers of country songs such as Hank Williams's "Lovesick Blues" and Mel Tillis's "Mental Revenge".
 One gospel cover is also included titled "Life Is Like a Mountain Railway" and a cover of the R&B song "I'm Leaving It All Up to You".